2018–19 Campeonato de Portugal

-The 2018–19 Campeonato de Portugal was the sixth season of Portuguese football's new third-tier league, since the merging of the Segunda Divisão and Terceira Divisão in 2013, and the fourth season under the current Campeonato de Portugal title.
+The 2018–19 Campeonato de Portugal was the sixth season of Portuguese football's new third-tier league, since the merging of the Segunda Divisão and Terceira Divisão in 2013, the fourth season under the current Campeonato de Portugal title, and the 72nd season of recognised third-tier football in Portugal.
 A total of 72 teams competed in this division, which began in August 2018 and ended in June 2019.

 Format

 The competition format consists of two stages.
 In the first stage, the 72 clubs will be divided in four series of 18 teams, according to geographic criteria.
 In each series, teams play against each other in a home-and-away double round-robin system.

 In the second stage, the two best-placed teams of each of four Series will dispute a series of playoff matches to promote to the LigaPro.
 The two finalists will be promoted directly.
 The five bottom clubs of each series will be relegated.

 Teams

 Relegated from the 2017–18 LigaPro: